Key takeaways

 White box

 A white box physical penetration test involves testers having full knowledge of the target organization’s security measures.
 The information given includes the location, layout, known vulnerabilities, and even the technologies used by the organization.
-A white box test is designed to test your property’s security measures comprehensively and increases the chances of a tester succeeding.
+A white box test is designed to comprehensively test your property’s security measures and increases the chances of a tester succeeding.

 White box tests are conducted for the following reasons: